Menziess/snapstream/docs/source/kafka.rst

   stream()

-Some basic principles to remember:
+The principles remain the same:

 - Any `iterable <https://pythonbasics.org/iterable/>`_ may act as a source of data
 - Any callable can be used as a sink